jonaskay/flashover-middleman/source/2018-08-17-solving-click-uncertainty-with-important.html.markdown

       background: transparent !important;
     }

-If your menu links should be a different color, feel free to add some additional rules with `!important` .
+If your menu links should be in different text color, feel free to add some additional rules with `!important` .
 If you are feeling inspired, consider writing your button classes with `!important` ([Chris Coyier from CSS-Tricks approves](https://css-tricks.com/when-using-important-is-the-right-choice/)).

 ###  Final thoughts